 Mexican petunia (Purple showers, Texas petunia, tall Mexican petunia, purple ruellia, hardy petunia, Mexican bluebell, Britton’s wild petunia) is a 12 to 15 inches (30.5 – 38 cm) tall multifunctional plant.
 It is an ideal choice for growing in small spaces, rock gardens, containers, and borders.
 Also, many gardeners use this deer-resistant and salt-tolerant flower in erosion control.

-Since beautiful pink or purple blooms of this plant attract bees, butterflies, and birds, you can use it as a valuable part of your butterfly garden.
+Since beautiful pink or purple blooms of this plant attract bees, butterflies, and birds, you can use it as a valuable part of your butterfly garden, just as Mexican flowers.
 Mexican petunia originated in South America and Mexico, but nowadays it is widespread plant in Hawaii and Texas.
 However, if you live in Florida, avoid planting this species because it is considered invasive in this state.

 Facts about Mexican Petunia